 There are other uses for cardboard boxes besides as containers for plants.
 One of my favorite uses is as a weed killer or suppressant, so let’s start there.

-Use Cardboard Boxes To Kill and Prevent Weeds
+Use Cardboard Boxes To Kill & Prevent Weeds

-A plant’s roots may eventually be able to break through cardboard, but a plant cannot usually grow up through cardboard.
-The reason is that a layer of cardboard over a plant prevents air and light from getting through.
+The reason is that a layer of cardboard over a plant prevents air and light from getting through, both of which are necessary for growth.

 Even without any weeds, you can still lay down a layer of crushed cardboard boxes as mulch on top of your soil.
 This will prevent old weed seeds from sprouting in the soil, and it will prevent new weed seeds from getting into the soil at all.